wonma/100-days-of-code/log.md

 I felt a bit overwhelmed when I was performing abstraction to my code, because I wasn't sure if I'm making things more complicated.
 However, I think with continuous practice, I'll be able to get seasoned with abstracting components into smaller pieces.
 Just keep trying even though my trial doesn't make sense at first!

+---

+### Day 71: January 5, Thursday

+**Today's Progress**
+Initialized Capstone project by creating a local and remote repository for the project 'little-lemon'.

+**Thoughts**
+Even initializing a project is much easier now since I have gone through trials and errors before.
+I'm so excited to get this new exercise project started!

 <!--

 <!-- ### Day 1: June 27, Monday